juristr/juristr.github.com/_posts/2016-06-27-from-ngcontroller-to-components.md

 {%endraw%}
 ```

 Much better, `message` will now be attached directly to our controller instance.
 Still, we have to create the **isolate scope** with `scope: {}` which isn't the most elegant way of doing it.
 It gets better :smiley:.
-The new component syntax simplifies this into a single `bindings` property, which also creates an isolate scope behind the scenes.
+The **new component syntax** simplifies this into a single `bindings` property, which also creates an isolate scope behind the scenes.
+(Note we're no more using `.directive`, but instead `.component`)

 ```javascript
 .component('myDirective', {